Automating Computational Design with Generative AI: State of the Art in Computational Design

-\textit{Algorithmic design} approaches usually describe computer programs that are used to generate using plans based on rules and logic implemented in code or code grammars \cite{humppi2016algorithm,oxman2017thinking,caetano2019integration}.
-More recent approaches combine such a shape grammar with reinforcement learning to generate energy efficient designs \cite{mandow2020architectural}.
-These approaches require understanding of the code to control the generation process, which makes them less applicable in practise.
+\textit{Algorithmic design} approaches usually use rules or code grammars to create designs \cite{oxman2017thinking,caetano2019integration,sun2022wallplan}.
+Recent approaches combine such a shape grammar with reinforcement learning to generate energy efficient designs \cite{mandow2020architectural}.
+These approaches are deterministic, but, require understanding of the rules/code to control the generation process, which makes them less applicable in practise.

+A common use case across all approaches is the generation of floor plans\cite{weber2022automated}.
+Recently, also Generative Adversarial Networks, a Deep Neural Network architecture, are used to generate floor plans \cite{chang2021building, wu2022generative, nauata2021house}.
+They are similar to diffusion models, which we will introduce in the next section.